lbnl-science-it/cborg-web/content/english/pages/models.md

 {{< notice "note" >}}

 * Note: In CBORG Chat, we have set the maximum context length of commercial models to significnatly lower limits compared to their design maximum, in order to control costs for the IT Division.
 If you need to use a model employing the full-length context window, our API key service provides access to commercial models with the full context window.

 {{</ notice >}}

-#### 1. **Why use LBNL-Hosted versus Commercial Models?**

-##### Why use LBNL-Hosted Models?

-**Pros:**

-- Your data is retained within LBNL systems and networks
-- Free to use for building large scale LLM-powered applications
-- "Uncensored" models available without guardrail restrictions
-- Supports open research

-**Cons:**

-- May be slower to generate responses
-- May be occasionally offline during data center maintenance

-##### Why use Commercial Cloud-hosted models?

-**Pros:**

-- Highest quality of reasoning, nuanced outputs
-- Typically faster to generate
-- High-availability and scalability
-- Best multi-modal capabilities (speech, vision, document OCR and handwriting recognition)

-**Cons:**

-- High cost in large-scale document processing use cases
-- Inputs and outputs may be subject to human review for provider policy violations

-#### 2. **Why pick model A or B (model selection)?**

-- **Commercial cloud models provide the best quality**: Commercial cloud models run on large compute clusters with memory and bandwidth far exceeding what is possible with self-hosted models.
-If you need the highest quality output, an advanced commercial cloud-hosted model will be the best choice provided that it is compatible with any IP or privacy restrictions associated with your content.
-- **Nuanced reasoning, scientific research, coding, technical writing**: Use an advanced model, typically from the commercial cloud providers if self-hosted alternatives are not sufficient.
-- **Document summarization, document cleaning, translation & transcription**: Use a lower-cost model or LBNL-hosted model to reduce cost, as advanced reasoning is not required.
-- **Image Analysis (vision)**: ChatGPT 4, Google Gemini and Anthropic Claude all support vision.
-Attach your image and then ask questions.
-- **Large-scale automated document processing**: Use a LBNL-Hosted model which are free to use, saving costs when processing thousands to millions of documents.
-Batch processing can also reduce costs, typically by 50% for results returned within 24 hours.

-#### 3. **How do LBNL-Hosted Models compare to Self-Hosted Options?**

-LBNL-Hosted models are served using the vLLM engine, which is capable of efficiently serving a large number of simultaneous users.
-We use multi-way GPU systems that improve the speed and amount of memory available to the model (e.g. 320GB or more of GPU RAM) compared to what is possible on consumer-grade laptop and desktop computers.
-In addition, our models are evaluated in FP16 precision, which increases the accuracy and quality of outputs compared to quantized models that have been compressed to fit into small-memory devices.

-#### 4. **Can I host my own model on IT Division infrastructure?**

-Please reach out to us at [scienceit@lbl.gov](mailto:scienceit@lbl.gov) to discuss hosting of your own models or other LLM-powered applications.